Sacraments of the Catholic Church: Dogmatic aspects

 The efficacy of sacraments does not depend on the celebrant's being in the state of grace.
-Their power comes not from the celebrant nor from the recipient but from God.
-In them Christ himself is at work.
+Their power comes not from the celebrant nor from the recipient but from God, and it is held that Christ himself is at work in the sacraments.
 However, the actual effects ("the fruits") of the sacrament depends also on the recipient's disposition: "in order that the liturgy may be able to produce its full effects, it is necessary that the faithful come to it with proper dispositions, that their minds should be attuned to their voices, and that they should cooperate with divine grace lest they receive it in vain".

 Faith and grace

-The Catholic Church teaches that the sacraments are "efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us."
+The Catholic Church teaches that the sacraments are "efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us".
+The sacraments presuppose faith and, through their words and ritual elements, they also nourish, strengthen and give expression to it.

 The Church teaches that the effect of a sacrament comes ex opere operato, by the very fact of being administered, regardless of the personal holiness of the minister administering it.
 However, a recipient's own lack of proper disposition to receive the grace conveyed can block the effectiveness of the sacrament in that person.
-The sacraments presuppose faith and through their words and ritual elements, are meant to nourish, strengthen and give expression to faith.

 While the Church itself is the universal sacrament of salvation, the sacraments of the Catholic Church in the strict sense are seven sacraments that "touch all the stages and all the important moments of Christian life: they give birth and increase, healing and mission to the Christian's life of faith".
 "The Church affirms that for believers the sacraments of the New Covenant are necessary for salvation", although not all are necessary for every individual.

 Sacraments of initiation

 The Compendium of the Catechism of the Catholic Church states: "Christian initiation is accomplished by means of the sacraments which establish the foundations of Christian life.
 The faithful born anew by Baptism are strengthened by Confirmation and are then nourished by the Eucharist."
-The Catechism of the Catholic Church says, "In the Eastern rites the Christian initiation of infants also begins with Baptism followed immediately by Confirmation (Chrismation) and the Eucharist, while in the Roman rite it is followed by years of catechesis before being completed later by Confirmation and the Eucharist, the summit of their Christian initiation" (CCC 1233).
-Again in the Acts of the Apostles Baptism, Laying of the Hands (Confirmation/Chrismation) and Breaking of the Bread are administered to the faithful within a short span of time (Acts 2: 42; 8:14; 19:6).
-The Eastern Churches followed the Sacraments of Initiation from early days.
-Latin Church, though administered the three sacraments- Baptism, Confirmation and Eucharist- separately, they retained the idea of unity of these sacraments.
+The Catechism of the Catholic Church says: "In the Eastern rites the Christian initiation of infants also begins with Baptism followed immediately by Confirmation (Chrismation) and the Eucharist, while in the Roman rite it is followed by years of catechesis before being completed later by Confirmation and the Eucharist, the summit of their Christian initiation" (CCC 1233).
+Again in the Acts of the Apostles, baptism, laying on of the hands (confirmation/chrismation) and Breaking of the Bread are administered to the faithful within a short span of time (Acts 2: 42; 8:14; 19:6).
+The Eastern Churches followed the sacraments of initiation from early days.
+Latin Church, though administered the three sacraments—baptism, confirmation and Eucharist—separately, they retained the idea of unity of these sacraments.
 Thus CCC 1233 implies that the Christian initiation is completed by years long preparation in the Latin Church.
-Many of the Eastern Churches have restored their original tradition of Christian initiation which they lost in Latinization.
+Many of the Eastern Churches have restored their original tradition of Christian initiation which they lost due to Latinization.